jonthorell/synth-nu-vinyl-store/README.md

 The solution was to replace the variable product with the shortened prod.
 15. The Add-staff link to menu did not work properly.
 Removed check if user is superuser.
 Superfluos since it is only the group membership that is important
+16. The new image field in profile model introduced an error in profile-view.
+Fixed by altering the form.

 # Bugs encountered but not fixed yet